What is a lead magnet?

 – Body of the e-book

 After the front page, the content is added, mostly in 3 chapters.
 The first two chapters will form the body of the e-book.
-Between chapter 2 and 3, another opt-in gateway is inserted, the reason why will be explained later.
+Between chapter 2 and 3, another opt-in gateway may optionally be inserted, the reason why will be explained later.

 It is best to write on 2 to 5 specific points.